krgamestudios/mechaimmensewarfare.com/public/content/rules.md

 ---

 Some abilities may require you to **skip a phase** of your turn, or your entire turn to activate.
 If you do, you cannot activate multiple abilities with a single action this way.
 Therefore, in the case of having multiple copies of Pheonix in your discard pile, you may only skip your draw steps one at a time, and return one Pheonix to your hand at a time.

+Control-Alt-Delete
+---

+If the controller of a card changes, any other cards attached to that card remain under their original controller's control.

+Battlefield Fatigue
+---

+Any card attached to another card on the battlefield is also considered on the battlefield.